georgeerol/RoboticPerception/README.md

 ### Color Histograms
 One way to convert color information into features that we can use for classification is by building up our color value into a histogram.
-To construct an histogram we simply need to divide up the rage of our data values from 0-255, in this case into discrete bins.Then count up how many of the values fall into each bin.
+To construct a histogram we simply need to divide up the rage of our data values from 0-255, in this case into discrete bins.Then count up how many of the values fall into each bin.
 When we compare the colored histogram of a known object image with regions of a test image, locations with similar color distributions will reveal a close match.